By the end of this section, you will be able to:

 In thinking about what is produced in the economy, many non-economists immediately focus on solid, long-lasting goods, like cars and computers.
 By far the largest part of GDP, however, is services.
 Moreover, services have been a growing share of GDP over time.
 A detailed breakdown of the leading service industries would include healthcare, education, and legal and financial services.
 It has been decades since most of the U.S. economy involved making solid objects.
 Instead, the most common jobs in a modern economy involve a worker looking at pieces of paper or a computer screen; meeting with co-workers, customers, or suppliers; or making phone calls.

 Even within the overall category of goods, long-lasting durable goods like cars and refrigerators are about the same share of the economy as short-lived nondurable goods like food and clothing.
 The category of structures includes everything from homes, to office buildings, shopping malls, and factories.
-Inventories is a small category that refers to the goods that have been produced by one business but have not yet been sold to consumers, and are still sitting in warehouses and on shelves.
+Inventories is a small category that refers to the goods that one business has produced but has not yet sold to consumers, and are still sitting in warehouses and on shelves.
 The amount of inventories sitting on shelves tends to decline if business is better than expected, or to rise if business is worse than expected.

 The Problem of Double Counting

-GDP is defined as the current value of all final goods and services produced in a nation in a year.
+We define GDP as the current value of all final goods and services produced in a nation in a year.
 What are final goods?
 They are goods at the furthest stage of production at the end of a year.
-Statisticians who calculate GDP must avoid the mistake of double counting, in which output is counted more than once as it travels through the stages of production.
-For example, imagine what would happen if government statisticians first counted the value of tires produced by a tire manufacturer, and then counted the value of a new truck sold by an automaker that contains those tires.
-In this example, the value of the tires would have been counted twice-because the price of the truck includes the value of the tires.
+Statisticians who calculate GDP must avoid the mistake of double counting, in which they count output more than once as it travels through the production stages.
+For example, imagine what would happen if government statisticians first counted the value of tires that a tire manufacturer produces, and then counted the value of a new truck that an automaker sold that contains those tires.
+In this example, the statisticians would have counted the value of the tires twice-because the truck's price includes the value of the tires.

 To avoid this problem, which would overstate the size of the economy considerably, government statisticians count just the value of final goods and services in the chain of production that are sold for consumption, investment, government, and trade purposes.
-Intermediate goods, which are goods that go into the production of other goods, are excluded from GDP calculations.
-From the example above, only the value of the Ford truck will be counted.
+Statisticians exclude intermediate goods, which are goods that go into producing other goods, from GDP calculations.
+From the example above, they will only count the Ford truck's value.
 The value of what businesses provide to other businesses is captured in the final products at the end of the production chain.

 |What is Counted in GDP||What is not included in GDP|